-If a patient is being followed up at another transplant centre, the Registry should be contacted to arrange transfer of the patient's record to the other reporting centre with the centre's permission.
+If a patient is being followed up at another transplant centre, ABMTRR should be contacted to arrange transfer of the patient's record to the other reporting centre with their permission.

 When a patient is transferred from one transplant centre to another transplant centre, the information entered into ASTRO should include the period whilst under their care.